-The backhand can be a difficult shot when and one you may find yourself constantly trying to improve.
+The backhand can be a difficult shot in squash when and one you may find yourself constantly trying to improve.
 Your instinct may be to avoid it as much as possible; to maneuver around to your forehand or to position yourself so that you are more likely to get forehand shots.

 Unfortunately, your game can only advance so far when you are not able to deliver a strong backhand shot.
 Also, your opponent will be prepared to exploit such an obvious (and common) weakness.